tzumby/defyes/README.md

 ## Lerning

-### How  I create the package and useful commands!!
+### How I created the package and useful commands!!

 - You will have to create `__init__.py` in each of the folder you want to make it work as a module